Mission & Vision

 Ken has over 30 years of experience in the for-profit and non-profit sectors as a senior level communications professional.
 A creative and strategic leader with a passion for problem solving and relationship building.
 An imaginative, big-picture thinker who thrives on shaping unique, emotive, and strategic creative solutions.
 Insightful communication skills contribute to successful relationships and project outcomes.
 A dynamic, multitasking project manager that delivers efficiently from strategy to tactics.

 Ken enjoys the serenity of being close to nature right in his own backyard on the Seine River with his spouse Deborah.
 Frequent visitors include deer, groundhogs, rabbits and raccoons.
 He enjoys travelling to see family and close friends in the United States and learning different cultures of foreign lands.
-Cuba is a favourite spot with frequent visits creating close and longstanding friendships with two families.
-He is a camera geek who enjoys street photography and capturing a moment in time.
+Trips to Europe that specifically include Greece and the island of Santorini are favourites.
+Ken is a bit of camera geek who enjoys street photography and capturing a moment in time.
 Witty and loves puns, causing many a groan from colleagues.

 Michael Miltenberger